 Janaina WAGNER Born in 1989 in São Paulo.
 Lives and works in Tourcoing and São Paulo.

 The conceptual point of Janaina's work is the relationship of limit, control and restraint that the man-kind establishes with the world.

 Werewolf (Werewolf), Video.

-Janaina Wagner has dedicated her residency to Belo Horizonte (in Minas Gerais, Brazil) in search of the figure of Werewolf.
-Through the maxim "man is a wolf for man", the artist depicts the mining territory in a landscape carved by human tools - a post-apocalyptic soil ruin, a tropic scenario designed for the production of so-called progress, a development.
-"I imagined the Werewolf as an amalgam fusing in a single image the Human and the Animal.
+Janaina Wagner dedicated her residency in Belo Horizonte (in Minas Gerais, Brazil) in search of the figure of the Werewolf.
+Through the maxim "man is a wolf for man", the artist depicts the mining territory in a landscape sculpted by man's tools - a ruin of the ground with post-apocalyptic appearances, a tropical scenario conceived for the production of a so-called progress, a development.
+“I imagined the Werewolf as an amalgam merging in a single image the Human and the Animal.
 It functions as a gateway to question the processes of domination in the history of civilizations.
-I see him as a hybrid being, living in the interspaces and ensuring the transition between reality and invention, lies and truth, stories and history (with a big H) "
+I perceive him as a hybrid being, living in intercalated spaces and ensuring the transition between reality and invention, lies and truth, stories and History (with a capital H) ”